 If you are considering installing real hardwood in a basement, an engineered hardwood floor should be your only consideration – in conjunction with a dimpled membrane!
 The membrane will help protect the floor from vapour migration coming up from the concrete slab.
 It will also protect from minor leaks – as we found out when one of our pipes burst a year after this install!

-Set up and Gather Tools
+Set up and Tools for Engineered Hardwood Installation

 Our install was during the winter so we cut all our planks indoors.
 Hubs set up our chopsaw, workbench and vacuum in the furthest room from where we started.
 Cardboard can help keep dust off the walls.